 Why is inventory so low?
-As of today, January 24, 2022, there are 426 single family homes for sale in Santa Clara County (population appx 2 million people).
-A year ago it was about 800 and the end of January.
+As of today, October 26, 2023, there are 796 single family homes for sale in Santa Clara County (population appx 2 million people).
+A year ago it was about 1165 and the end of October.
 Where have all the listings gone?
 And when will it get better for home buyers?
 (You can check Santa Clara County inventory and other real estate stats on this blog.)

-First, let’s consider the root causes of the problem, and which ones may not be ongoing.
+Next, let’s consider the root causes of the problem, and which ones may not be ongoing.

 Reasons for the low supply of homes for sale include these:

 - Higher interest rates are keeping current home owners, particularly those in “starter houses”, from moving up.
 They probably have a mortgage at 3% or less and cannot afford one at close to 8%.
 Winners in this are (1) cash buyers and (2) those involved in construction, as we may find starter homes imply being expanded.
 Contractors are in tremendous demand now.

 - Tax considerations (ongoing)

 - for long term home owners, there will be a significant capital gains consideration in many cases